net-lisias-ksp/Principia/Concepts.md

 * Reference frame fixing the barycentre of two celestials and the line between them

     The navball is painted light and dark purple.
-The separation between the colours is parallel to the orbital plane of the two celestials (remember that this plane is pinned) and the line from the 0 (II) marker to the 180 (I) marker is parallel to the line between the two celestials.
+The separation between the colours is parallel to the orbital plane of the two celestials (remember that this plane is pinned) and the line from the 0 (Ⅱ) marker to the 180 (Ⅰ) marker is parallel to the line between the two celestials.

 * Reference frame fixing the centre of a celestial and the line towards another celestial